Nylon: DuPont and the invention of nylon

-Nylon was first used commercially in a nylon-bristled toothbrush in 1938, followed more famously in women's stockings or "nylons" which were shown at the 1939 New York World's Fair and first sold commercially in 1940, whereupon they became an instant commercial success with 64 million pairs sold during their first year on the market.
-During World War II, almost all nylon production was diverted to the military for use in parachutes and parachute cord.
-Wartime uses of nylon and other plastics greatly increased the market for the new materials.

-In the spring of 1930, Carothers and his team had already synthesized two new polymers.
-One was neoprene, a synthetic rubber greatly used during World War II.
-The other was a white elastic but strong paste that would later become nylon.
-After these discoveries, Carothers' team was made to shift its research from a more pure research approach investigating general polymerization to a more practically focused goal of finding "one chemical combination that would lend itself to industrial applications".

 It was not until the beginning of 1935 that a polymer called "polymer 6-6" was finally produced.
 Carothers' coworker, Washington University alumnus Julian W. Hill had used a cold drawing method to produce a polyester in 1930.
 This cold drawing method was later used by Carothers in 1935 to fully develop nylon.
 The first example of nylon (nylon 6.6) was produced on February 28, 1935, at DuPont's research facility at the DuPont Experimental Station.
 It had all the desired properties of elasticity and strength.
 However, it also required a complex manufacturing process that would become the basis of industrial production in the future.
 DuPont obtained a patent for the polymer in September 1938, and quickly achieved a monopoly of the fiber.
 Carothers died 16 months before the announcement of nylon, therefore he was never able to see his success.
+The name "Nylon" came from the modification of norun (no run) into a unique name that could be used to market the product but was not trademarked.

+Nylon was first used commercially in a nylon-bristled toothbrush in 1938, followed more famously in women's stockings or "nylons" which were shown at the 1939 New York World's Fair and first sold commercially in 1940, whereupon they became an instant commercial success with 64 million pairs sold during their first year on the market.
+During World War II, almost all nylon production was diverted to the military for use in parachutes and parachute cord.
+Wartime uses of nylon and other plastics greatly increased the market for the new materials.

 The production of nylon required interdepartmental collaboration between three departments at DuPont: the Department of Chemical Research, the Ammonia Department, and the Department of Rayon.
 Some of the key ingredients of nylon had to be produced using high pressure chemistry, the main area of expertise of the Ammonia Department.
 Nylon was considered a "godsend to the Ammonia Department", which had been in financial difficulties.
 The reactants of nylon soon constituted half of the Ammonia Department's sales and helped them come out of the period of the Great Depression by creating jobs and revenue at DuPont.